 Injures do happen BUT we work really hard to prevent as many injuries as possible (by spending lots of time on how to skate safely) .
 As mentioned above, full protective gear is required for all skaters (and refs!) and we follow that rule strictly.
-Although primary health insurance is not currently required if you want to skate with us, every skater (and ref!) are required to be USARS members.
-Being a USARS members has an added benefit of insurance coverage if injured during an official practice or sanctioned bout.
+Although primary health insurance is not currently required if you want to skate with us, every skater (and ref!) are required to purchase WFTDA insurance.
+The insurance offeres coverage if injured during an official practice or bout.
 This supplemental insurance is extremely affordable and is required.
 But, primary health insurance is still strongly recommended.

 In order to begin training you will need to obtain the following equipment:

 Mandatory gear- Helmet ( skateboard or hockey style – not bicycle ) , Wrist Guards, Knee Pads and Elbow pads, and a mouth guard- All of these can be purchased at Bamboozles or other sporting goods stores.

 Skates- (Do not buy cheap skates!!) – Bamboozles carries a full stock of acceptable skates, and can help assist you in your skate selection and even have custom created packages that include good beginning skates and all of your mandatory protective gear for a great price!

 Optional Gear- Extra padding like padded shorts and bras can be ordered at Sin City Skates or Rink Rash Skate wear

 What money you need to get started :

 Insurance- $60.00 Registration / Enrollment Fee – $20.00 (covers set up cost and paperwork)